rjdmoore/fictrac/README.md

 ## Contribution guidelines

-If you have modified the FicTrac source code to fix issues, add functionality, or to better suit your setup - please consider making those additions available to other users!
+If you have modified the FicTrac source code to fix issues, add functionality, or to better suit your setup, please consider making those additions available to other users!

 To do so, just follow the standard [Github fork and pull request workflow](https://gist.github.com/rjdmoore/ed014fba0ee2c7e75060ccd01b726cb8).